ValKmjolnir/Nasal-Interpreter/README.md

 version 6.5 update:

-Use nasal_gc::builtin_alloc in builtin function if this function uses alloc more then one time.
+Use nasal_gc::builtin_alloc in builtin function if this function uses alloc more than one time.

 When running a builtin function,alloc will run more than one time,this may cause mark-sweep in gc_alloc.